MarsBased/handbook/sections/careers.md

 A few examples of this are:

-* To wotk on at least two mid-sized projects in a new technology you don't know.
+* To work on at least two mid-sized projects in a new technology you don't know.
-* To be in chatge of the devops responsibilities in all the projects you're in.
+* To be in charge of the devops responsibilities in all the projects you're in.
 * To be able to manage international projects successfully
 * To contribute at least once per month to the blog of the company with technical blog posts.
 * Etc.